To live in hearts we leave behind is not to die.- Thomas Campbell

 Some memorial websites even offer innovative features such as memorial slideshows or scannable QR codes that can be placed on a headstone to link to the online tribute page or obituary.

-These online memorials for loved ones have become especially valuable in the time of coronavirus.
+These online memorials for loved ones have become especially valuable during coronavirus.
 Many families currently cannot travel or gather in groups.
 With online memorial sites, your loved ones can still be celebrated.

 EverLoved is designed as a one-stop shop for celebrating your loved one.
 It provides an online memorial page, but it also offers some unique qualities such as a fundraising platform to cover funeral costs, price quotes from funeral providers, and links to independent memorial companies to allow you to save money on funeral-related items such as caskets, urns, and headstones.
 The website also provides ready phone and email support.

 Keeper is a modern memorial website that offers a number of unique features.
 You can create a timeline of milestones in the deceased’s life; you can create a family tree; and you can map the location of a funeral home, cemetery, grave, or mausoleum.
 Additionally, the Keeper Mobile App includes a step-by-step navigation service to these locations.
 The Keeper Plus version is offered at a one-time payment of $74.99.
 Keeper currently allows users video-streaming options during COVID-19.